-- Alcohol:
+- Alcohol and drugs:

-Alcohol is strictly forbidden on worksites and influences dehydration, vasodilatation, heat loss.
+Alcohol and drugs are strictly forbidden on worksites and influences dehydration, vasodilatation, heat loss.
 Thus aggravating DCS.
+Methods for managing alcohol and drug abuse are discussed in the "Diving Study CCO Ltd #3".

 - Physical injury:

 Physical injury, such as a sprained joint or a previous decompression sickness (DCS), may predispose to DCS due to scarring and alterations in local tissue perfusion.
 Thus, some clinicians are concerned that spinal operations may be associated with spinal DCS risk.